spotbugs/spotbugs/docs/filter.rst

      <Bug code="IC" />
   </Match>

 By explicitly matching both classes, you ensure that the IC bug instance will be matched regardless of which class involved in the circularity happens to be listed first in the bug instance.
-(Of course, this approach might accidentally supress circularities involving "com.foobar.A" or "com.foobar.B" and a third class.)
+(Of course, this approach might accidentally suppress circularities involving "com.foobar.A" or "com.foobar.B" and a third class.)

 Many kinds of bugs report what method they occur in.
 For those bug instances, you can put Method clauses in the Match element and they should work as expected.